ChibiOS/ChibiOS/readme.txt

   (backported to 2.0.9).
 - FIX: Fixed extra notifications in input queues (bug 3148525)(backported to 2.0.9).
-- NEW: New ARM Cortex-Mx port for RVCT compiler (probably will not be included in 2.2.0, requires more testing).
+- NEW: New ARM Cortex-Mx port for RVCT compiler.
 - NEW: Integrated the various Cortex-Mx GCC, IAR and RVCT demos in unified demos with multiple project files, the code is exactly the same.
 Renamed the directories removing the compiler suffix.